-Interest expense and other (income) expense, net.
-Interest expense and other (income) expense, net consists primarily of interest expense on borrowings under our subordinated note payable.
+Interest and other expense (income), net.
+Interest and other expense (income), net, consists primarily of miscellaneous expenses and fees and a \$1.0 million benefit related to the early payoff of the subordinated note payable in November, 2012.

 Income taxes.
 During fiscal years 2012 and 2013, we had an effective income tax rate for continuing operations of approximately 40%, which included federal, state and foreign income taxes.
 We estimate that our future effective income tax rate will be approximately 40%.